Large Employers & The ERC | How to Calculate Qualified Wages

 How to Determine Full-Time Employees and Full-Time Equivalents (FTEs)

-To determine whether your business is classified as a large or small employer, you must calculate the number of full-time employees and full-time equivalents (FTEs):
+To determine whether your business is classified as a large or small employer, you must calculate the number of full-time employees.
+You do not need to include full-time equivalents (FTEs).

 Full-Time Employees: